 Read More | Cooking for Geeks

 The Zune HD may have made its debut last year, but it's still a damn good PMP that doesn't get all the love that it deserves--seriously, just check out our Zune HD review.
 With the recent launch of Windows Phone 7, and Zune on Xbox 360, the brand has gotten a lot of play recently, and we think the Zune HD is more than worthy of a spot on our 2010 Holiday Gift Guide.
 Microsoft came through with a superb device with a fantastic service behind it to match.
 In fact, we’ve said it many time that, in our opinion, for someone that truly loves music, Zune is the best deal around.
 Coupled with the $15 per month Zune Pass (which isn’t a requirement,) you get a top-notch portable media player with an OLED screen, HD Radio, and web browser with the advantage of being able to listen to pretty much any song you can think of at a moments notice.
 There's also an app marketplace that lets you download games, Twitter and Facebook integration, and more.

-The Zune HD retails for $289 for the 32GB model, and $219 for the 16GB model - however, Amazon’s got a great sale on the Zune HD that’ll put the 32GB model into your hands for $269 ($21 off,) while the 16GB model will run you $149 ($50 off,) and the 64GB model for $314 ($30 off.)
+The Zune HD retails for $349 for the 64GB, $269 for the 32GB, and $199 for the 16GB model - however, Amazon’s got a great sale on the Zune HD that’ll put the 32GB model into your hands for $203 ($63 off,) the 16GB model will run you $149 ($50 off,) and the 64GB model for $314 ($30 off.)

 Read More | Zune on Amazon

 Read More | Rumblin' Chuck

 Read More | Zomm Bluetooth Smartphone Leash

 Read More | Amazon Kindle